 The PATHWAY line of pain and sensory evaluation systems offers exciting new applications for advanced pain research and functional MRI studies.
 The PATHWAY model CHEPS (Contact Heat-Evoked Potential Stimulator) offers a breakthrough in the area of pain-evoked potential, bringing the objective assessment of evoked pain into the clinic and in research laboratories.
-The system’s protocol enables better understanding of the patient’s pain perception by applying a serious of heat pulses.
-(Advanced Thermal Stimulator) is being used as a flexible platform in studies and advanced pain research.
+The system’s Temporal Summation / Windup protocol enables a better understanding of the patient’s pain perception by applying a serious of heat pulses.
+The PATHWAY model ATS (Advanced Thermal Stimulator) is being used as a flexible platform in functional MRI (fMRI) studies and advanced pain research.

 Medoc’s Quantitative Sensory Testing (QST) Solutions are widely regarded as the “Gold-Standard” for quantitative assessment of sensory nerve fiber function.
 The Thermal Sensory Analyzer (TSA-II) is used in the clinical evaluation of small nerve fibers (A-delta & C fibers).
 The Vibratory Sensory Analyzer (VSA-3000) is used for functional assessment of large peripheral nerve fibers (A-beta).

-Sales are made worldwide to private practitioners in Chronic Pain, Neurology and Diabetes in North America, Europe, Asia & the Far East and Israel.
-Medoc systems have also been selected for use in pilot and multi-center pharmaceutical trials in leading pharmaceutical companies, including Pfizer, GlaxoSmithKline, Merck, AstraZeneca, Sigma Tau, Dainippon and Skye Pharma.
+Sales are made worldwide to private practitioners in Chronic Pain, Neurology and Diabetes in North America, Europe, Asia and Israel.
+Medoc systems have also been selected for use in pilot and multi-center pharmaceutical trials in leading pharmaceutical companies, including Pfizer, GlaxoSmithKline, Merck, AstraZeneca, Sigma Tau, Dainippon, and Skye Pharma.
 Medoc products can be also found in academic and research institutes, such as Massachusetts General Hospital, Johns Hopkins University, Strelitz Diabetes Institute of Eastern Virginia Medical School, Stanford University, National Institutes of Health (NIH), the University of Michigan, Montreal Neurologic Hospital, the Mayo Clinic and many more.

 At the forefront of technology

-Medoc’s products are based on its successful commercialization of QST techniques and technologies, and integrating them into user-friendly, easy-to-operate, cost-effective systems that can be used in many disciplines.
-In addition, the company’s patented rapid pain stimulation technology has opened doors for new developments, such as , pharmaceutical research and other pain-related treatments and testing modalities in specific medical and research fields.
+Medoc’s products are based on its successful commercialization of QST techniques and technologies and integrating them into user-friendly, easy-to-operate, cost-effective systems that can be used in many disciplines.
+In addition, the company’s patented rapid pain stimulation technology has opened doors for new developments, such as functional MRI, pharmaceutical research and other pain-related treatments and testing modalities in specific medical and research fields.

 All the company’s products are FDA approved, certified by CSA and are CE marked to EN-60601-1 International Safety Standard.